NCE Switch-8 and PFM Fulgurex

 I'm going to digress in a bit of a philosophical argument here.
 When it comes to electronics, especially for train layouts, there are often two valid approaches: do-it-yourself or buy off-the-shelf components.
 These days there are tons of off-the-shelf components to choose from.
 On the other hand with Arduinos and the like, it's increasingly easy to just make our own.

 There are many pros and cons, but essentially it boils down to confidence and cost.
 If you're not versed in electronics, it's best to just buy something that will work.
-Otherwise, you may be tempted to just do your own electronics circuits "because you can" and in this case I look at two things: future maintenance and cost.
+On the other hand, if you like DIY electronics you may be tempted to just do your own electronic circuits "because you can" and in this case I look at two things: future maintenance and cost.

 Future maintenance depends on how and where this is going to be used.
 For my own stuff at home, I have no problem creating custom solutions.
 Often creating the electronic board is the goal of the game itself.
-However in this case I'm looking at a solution for a museum where I have no control.
-In the future, this will be maintained by someone else eventually, and that person might not be an electronics expert or even wannabe.
-If they find a relay burned out and needs to be changed, would they rather have to try to understand a custom-made board and recreate a new one, or would they rather just go online and buy an already made component that they can simply swap by unscrewing a couple terminal blocks?
+However in my case I'm looking at a solution for a museum where I have no control.
+In the future, I hope this will be maintained by someone else, and that person might not be an electronics expert or even wannabe.
+If they find a relay burned out and needing to be changed, would they rather have to try to understand a custom-made board and recreate a new one, or would they rather just go online and buy an already made component that they can simply swap by unscrewing a couple terminal blocks?
 The latter seems the most logical choice.

 As for cost, I think people often get it very wrong.
-NCE sells their Dual Relay board for about $20, which is a very reasonable price.
-A DIY solution requires a relay, which is going to be around $4-5; ideally it would need a flyback diode; then it needs a PCB to be designed, printed or manufacturer, and finally the thing has to be assembled and all that time has a (hidden) cost.
+NCE sells their Dual Relay board for about $20.
+Some folks may complain about the cost, on the other hand I think it is a very reasonable price for what is essentially a niche electronic device.
+A DIY solution would require a relay, which is going to be around $4-5; ideally it would need a flyback diode; then it needs a PCB to be designed, printed or manufactured, and finally the thing has to be assembled and all that time has a (hidden) cost.
+The raw parts may be well cheaper than the NCE’s $20 board, yet the end cost when accounting for the cost of tinkering and time spent is well above that.

 In my case it's very arguable because I need two of these with 8 outputs each, which is on the "few" side.
 I can create a design with 8 DPDT relays and terminal blocks that is more compact than using 8 NCE Dual Relays next to each other.
 Cost isn't going to be much different since I just need 16 of everything, so there's no saving on bulk electronics purchase.
 Eventually the "future maintenance" aspect is more important and I'll use NCE Relay Boards just for that aspect.

-But before, I will buy one relay just for the sake of trying it out -- and as an excuse to write this article.
+Yet, I did buy one relay just for the sake of trying it out -- and as an excuse to write this article.

 After looking on Mouser and Digikey at various relays, I realize there's a huge selection.
 So let's spec the relay: